The Nest

 Shayna enjoyed a depreciation-fueled tax break for the past ten years.
 Now, the IRS wants that money back upon sale.
 Here’s how the IRS figures this out:

-To add insult to injury, depreciation recapture is taxed at your regular income tax rate, up to 25%.
+To add insult to injury, depreciation recapture is taxed at your regular income tax rate, which can be as high as 25%.

 1031 Exchange in NYC real estate